-Jennifer Eden Ratner-Rosenhagen teaches U.S. intellectual and cultural history at the University of Wisconsin–Madison, where she founded and directs the Intellectual History Group.
-She is the author of American Nietzsche: A History of an Icon and His Ideas (2012) and a coeditor of Protest on the Page: Essays on Print and the Cultures of Dissent since 1865 (2015), with James P. Danky and James L. Baughman, and the forthcoming "The Worlds of American Intellectual History," with Joel Isaac, James Kloppenberg, and the late Michael O’Brien.
+Jennifer Ratner-Rosenhagen teaches U.S. intellectual and cultural history at the University of Wisconsin–Madison.
+She is the author of The Ideas that Made America: A Brief History (2019), American Nietzsche: A History of an Icon and His Ideas (2012), and a coeditor of Protest on the Page: Essays on Print and the Cultures of Dissent since 1865 (2015), with James P. Danky and James L. Baughman, and The Worlds of American Intellectual History, with Joel Isaac, James Kloppenberg, and the late Michael O’Brien.
 Her articles and essays have been published in the Journal of American History, Modern Intellectual History, Daedalus, Raritan, Dissent, and many other publications.
 Her research focuses on nineteenth- and twentieth-century U.S. thought and culture in transatlantic perspective.
 Ratner-Rosenhagen is currently at work on a history of "wisdom" in twentieth-century American thought as well as a "Very Short Introduction to American Intellectual History" for Oxford University Press.
 She has received fellowships and awards from the Radcliffe Institute for Advanced Study, the American Academy of Arts and Sciences, the National Endowment for the Humanities, and the Andrew W. Mellon Foundation.